Bhootayyana Maga Ayyu: Filming

 The film was shot extensively at Kalasapur, Dharmasthala, and Talakadu.
 This film was shot in Kalasapura village, near Chikmagalur town.
 Siddalingaiah had a particular attachment with this location.
 His other landmark movie Bangarada Manushya was also shot (partly) in the same village.
 The twenty-minute climax was an adaptation of one paragraph from the novel.
-The climax was shot in Kalasapura, Madarayanakatte, and Shivanasamudra falls for nearly 20 days.
+The climax was shot in Kalasapura, Madhava Manthri Dam, and Shivanasamudra falls for nearly 20 days.
 Initially a tank was constructed to allow water into the house but it broke as soon as the camera began to roll.
 Siddalingaiah got it reconstructed and shot the scene again.
 Similarly, ropes tied to the raft gave way and started drifting in the current.
 Expert divers immediately jumped in and got hold of it.
 The scene where villagers ransack Lokesh's house and set it on fire, Shivaiah had a fire engine stationed; wet gunny clothes were kept for exigencies, besides storing water in drums.
 Famous actress Jayamala was one of the group artists in the film.